wrootie/canvass/README.md

 6. **Export**: Download your data as CSV for external analysis

 ### Data Management
-- **Add New Contacts**: Fill out the form with contact name, email, and conversation notes
+- **Add New Contacts**: Fill out the form with first name, last name, email, and conversation notes
 - **Edit Records**: Click the edit button on any record to modify information
 - **Delete Records**: Remove records you no longer need
 - **Search Functionality**: Search across all fields to quickly find information